NaN-NaN-sempai/ConsoFy/readme.md

 // this is usefull in the case of a fast test or a sigle file implementation
 // if you want to organize your modules make sure to use generateConsofy("...")

-consofy.title = "MY CONSOLE"; // if not set the title will be "<anonymouse>"
+consofy.title = "MY CONSOLE"; // if not set the title will be "<anonymous>"
 ```

 If you are using `CommomJS`: